FAQs

 Yes, for sure!
 The whole site is recently paved and relatively flat to help with getting around, and we work to create space for anyone with mobility challenges on an individual basis.
 If you have specific questions and you’d like to chat, please email hidden; JavaScript is required.

-Well, there will be loads of options — VIP Weekend Passes, Pods.
+Well, there are loads of options — VIP Weekend Passes, Pods.
 Just keep in mind that all of the pricing you see is plus tax & fees!
 Check out the details here.

 No. All pricing is + tax & fees.

-VIP tickets include access to a preferred viewing area along the waterfront and to the side of the stage that provides great sight-lines, dedicated VIP washrooms (with touchless sinks!) a VIP bar (with shorter lines!) and a concierge service!
+VIP tickets include access to a preferred viewing area along the waterfront and to the side of the stage that provides great sight-lines, dedicated VIP washrooms (with touchless sinks!) a VIP bar (with shorter lines!) and a private deck!

 Yes!
 We’ve made a select number of pods available within the VIP area because we heard somewhere that you really like pods.
 Pods are 10’ x 14’ and can hold up to 10 people comfortably – they include all of the VIP amenities, plus your own private seating.
 Think of it like your own little party cabana.

-Sorry, no personal chairs in the concert site.
+Sorry, there are no personal chairs in the concert site.
 As always, we’ll have some seating options available, but you should leave any folding/portable/camp chairs at home.
-If you need to take a break from the action, you can also visit the Container Village where you’ll find additional seating.
+If you need to take a break from the action, you can visit the Safer Space by Emera New Brunswick on the top level of the Viewing Deck, or take a stroll through the Container Village where you’ll find additional seating.

 Apologies, but we do not currently have an in-person option for purchasing tickets.
 All tickets are sold online at area506.ca.